mainmatter/playbook/src/development-process/README.md

 necessary for everyone to understand what they do, how they do it and why.
 In particular, good pull requests should have:

-- a high-level summary of the changes that the pull request contains that provides the reader with a good overview without having to look at the actual code changes
+- A high-level summary of the changes that the pull request contains that provides the reader with a good overview without having to look at the actual code changes
-- guidance for testing the added or changed functionality; this is helpful for the reviewer, product or business experts looking at the pull request on a [preview system](#preview-systems) and any QA people
+- Guidance for testing the added or changed functionality; this is helpful for the reviewer, product or business experts looking at the pull request on a [preview system](#preview-systems) and a Quality Assurance (QA) team if one exists
-- before and after screenshots or even screen recordings in case of a visual change
+- Before and after screenshots or even screen recordings in case of a visual change
-- a reference to the issue the changes in the pull request are refering to; if the pull request effectively closes an issue, most tools will automatically do that when the pull request is merged if it contains a comment like _"closes #<issue>"_ in the description
+- A reference to the issue the changes in the pull request are referring to; if the pull request effectively closes an issue, most tools will automatically do that when the pull request is merged if it contains a comment like _"closes #<issue>"_ in the description